astronomer/migrate-to-astro/standalone/dagutil/README.md

 # Overview
 This repository is meant to contain scripts to assist customers to
-- Get Dag Details - Output includes dag_id, description, pause status, and tags
+- Get Dag Details - Gets total Number of Dags in the Deployment and then for those Dags CSV output includes dag_id, description, pause status, and tags
 - Pause/Unpause Dags in Software and Astro by providing a list of dag_id's as input

 See usage instructions below